ResponsiveImagesCG/newsletters/RICG-newsletter-2015-11-23.md

 ## WordPress Progress

-Versions 3 and 3.1 of the official RICG responsive images plugin for WordPress [have landed][ricg-wp] since I last newslettered.
+Versions 3 (and 3.1!) of the official RICG responsive images plugin for WordPress [have landed][ricg-wp].
 If you've been using the plugin, upgrade!
-Version 3 deprecates its core functionality, which is being merged into to WordPress 4.4 Core.
-We've known about this (huge! amazing! sea-change-y!) development for a couple of newsletters but Joe McGill just wrote [an excellent explainer][joe-post] over on the WordPress Core development blog.
+Version 3 deprecates its core functionality, which is being merged into WordPress 4.4 Core.
+We've known about this (huge! amazing! sea-change-y!) development for a couple of newsletters but Joe McGill just wrote [an excellent explainer about it][joe-post] over on the WordPress Core development blog.

 Have I mentioned that [WordPress powers a quarter of the web][wp-quarter]?
 And that respimg landing in Core is going to do more for respimg adoption than anything else ever has or likely ever will?
-And that this is going to happen on December 14th?
+And that this is going to happen on December 8th?
 I have?
 You knew this?
 Good!

 [ricg-wp]: https://wordpress.org/plugins/ricg-responsive-images/changelog/
 [joe-post]: https://make.wordpress.org/core/2015/11/10/responsive-images-in-wordpress-4-4/